team1432/team1432.github.io/source/posts/2016-07-14-how-we-use-github.md

 published: true
 title: How We Use GitHub
 ---
-How we use the code hosting site GitHub, and how we plan to improve how we use it in the next year.
+How we use the code hosting site GitHub, and how we plan to improve how we use it in the upcoming year.

 READMORE